ardatan/graphql-mesh/website/docs/getting-started/cli-commands.md

-To run a project specific commands repeatedly it is more practical to add a script reference inside your `package.json` like so:
+If you are running a project-specific command repeatedly, you may find it more practical to add a script reference inside your `package.json` like so:

 ```json
 script: {